tylertaewook/sstp-hist-cnn/README.md

 ML texture analysis research in Professor Alina Zare’s Machine Learning and Sensing Lab by implementing deep network models in PyTorch and conducted various experiments with different parameters

+As this was an on-going research, we cannot publish the code under SSTP's research security agreement.

 ### Built With